\n\n

 What Is Nocturnal Enuresis?

 Nocturnal enuresis is common.
 Approximately 15–20% of five-year-olds wet the bed, and around 1–2% of adults continue to experience it.
-Most children resolve without treatment, at a natural resolution rate of roughly 15% per year.
+Most children resolve without treatment, with a natural resolution rate of roughly 15% per year.

 Primary vs Secondary Nocturnal Enuresis